demisto/content/Packs/TrendMicroVisionOne/Integrations/TrendMicroVisionOneEventCollector/TrendMicroVisionOneEventCollector_description.md

 | Senior Analyst                    | Can investigate XDR alerts, take response actions, approve Managed XDR requests, and manage detection models |
 | Analyst                           | Can investigate XDR alerts and take response actions                                                         |

+***
+Please be sure to select the correct domain for **Your server URL** integration parameter, you can see the list [here](https://automation.trendmicro.com/xdr/Guides/First-Steps-Toward-Using-the-APIs) section [3] under "Obtain the domain name for your region."